-- Yes.
-If you sign up early for the ABC program and work closely with your ABC Transfer Specialist to select the right courses, your college level courses should transfer.
+Yes.
+If you sign up early for the Dual Degree program and work closely with your Transfer Specialist to select the right courses, your college level courses should transfer.

-As part of the ABC program, each of the three IU regional campuses involved will have a two-week summer bridge for Ivy Tech students.
-A “summer bridge” program is designed to increase preparation for college success and in this case to foster the eventual successful transfer from Ivy Tech to a four-year university.
+As part of the Dual Degree program, a “summer bridge” program is designed to increase preparation for college success and in this case to foster the eventual successful transfer from Ivy Tech to Indiana University Northwest.

-ABC program students will fit in easily and successfully at IU Northwest, IU Kokomo, and IU South Bend.
-While attending Ivy Tech, ABC program students will receive regular notice of free activities and will be invited to participate.
+Dual Degree program students will fit in easily and successfully at IU Northwest, IU Kokomo, and IU South Bend.
+While attending Ivy Tech, Dual Degree program students will receive regular notice of free activities and will be invited to participate.